 It also made me time the transfer.
 It took a little under four minutes, but I was walking quickly.
 So it was well within the expectation that Citymapper gave me, and increased my general trust in the app.
 I also somewhat believe that Citymapper sent people out to walk the various transfers.
 2

-I’ll spend a bit more time on the approach I’ve used to understand my classifiers (or, how I find the big issues.)
+Sometime soon, I’ll spend a bit more time on the approach I’ve used to understand my classifiers (or, how I find the big issues.)

 It was hard to tell this was “Australian” in any fundamental sense.
 The menu was “bistro generic,” and at least the part of the wine list (cheap) that I looked at was Italian and Spanish wines.
 Both of us had the schnitzel, which was excellent. ↩

-For a UK-focused country, this isn’t really a huge expense.
+For a UK-focused company, this isn’t really a huge expense.
 Even for a city like London, it would take two people about a week to case out all the transfers.
 Back of the envelope, it’s about $6K, and that’s assuming that labor is $60/hour.
 You could do the rest of the country for another $12K, probably very well. ↩

 Yes.
 I said “creators” and “engagement” somewhat non-ironically.
 I am developing an appreciation for what I call the “passionate amateur” niche, and “creator” seems like a good enough name for it.
 And “engagement” covers a lot of territory (although, I think sometimes we make it sound much more, um, engaging, than our data supports.) ↩